Women in the School of Engineering and Applied Sciences

 Women in Science and Engineering (WiSE)

-The Women in Science and Engineering (WiSE) program is a special initiative that provides support and extra-curricular opportunities for female students in the STEM fields with the goal of increasing the recruitment, retention and success of women in the sciences, math and engineering.
+The Women in Science and Engineering (WiSE) program is a special initiative that provides support and extra-curricular opportunities for women students in the STEM fields with the goal of increasing the recruitment, retention and success of women in the sciences, math and engineering.

 The WiSE program offers an orientation for incoming freshwomen to meet professors, visit laboratories, run experiments and learn their way around campus at the start of the semester.
 Events throughout the year include guest lectures, a brown-bag lunch series, community outreach, and breakfast meetups with professors.